 Before you arrive, you will be assigned an academic advisor.
 This will be a member of the faculty who will meet with you during orientation and help you plan or make changes to your course schedule for the upcoming semester.
-Four-year international students will be assigned a staff member work with until they are assigned an advisor within their major.

 Advisors are happy to discuss general matters that may concern you, such as college life, choosing a major, or your future career.
 Please do not hesitate to contact them if you have questions or concerns.